Dj2flores/indeed-job-scraper/README.md

-# 📊 Indeed Job Scraper (Apify + Python)
+# 🧠 Indeed Job Scraper and Resume-Based Job Match Analyzer

-This project uses [Apify](https://apify.com/) to scrape Data Analyst job postings from [Indeed](https://indeed.com), then pulls the results via API using Python and exports the data to Excel.
-It's ideal for portfolio use, job trend analysis, or skill extraction from real job listings.
+This project scrapes job postings from Indeed using the Apify API, analyzes the most mentioned skills using NLP, and compares the scraped jobs against my resume to recommend the best matches.

 ---